 The Castle Library Design

-The rest of the room is adorned with tons of fascinating fixtures, and interesting old world trinkets that keep your eyes entertained.
-It’s this room that starts to bring the two of them closer together, and does a fantastic job of showcasing the traditional grandeur of a well curated 18th century library.
+Throughout the rest of the room, fascinating fixtures adorn the wall, and interesting trinkets keep your eyes entertained.
+It’s this room that brings the two of them closer together, and does a fantastic job of showcasing the grandeur of a well curated 18th century library.

 The Grand Ballroom Design